OrzoKnight/corbit-test/README.md

 Hello, {{ resident.firstName }}!

 You made it!
 We want to be the first ones to congratulate you on surviving the apocalypse.
-CorBit Global is happy to have you onboard the {{ resident.vessel.vesselName }}, and our number one goal is to make you feel welcome and comfortable in your new home.
-We hope we've accomplished this goal.
+CorBit Global is happy to have you onboard the {{ resident.vessel.vesselName }}.
+Our number one goal is to make you feel welcome and comfortable in your new home.
+We hope we've accomplished that!

 By now you have already been assigned a {{ resident.dwelling.type }} in the {{ resident.dwelling.district }} district.
 We're sure you're going to love it there!
 The representative for your district is {{ resident.dwelling.district.representative.firstName }}.
 Make sure you say hi at the next Town Hall meeting. {{ resident.dwelling.district.representative.firstName}}'s contact information has been loaded into your home's digital control panel, in case you need to get in touch.